List of G.I. Joe: A Real American Hero characters: Psyche-Out

+Quarrel

+Quarrel is a member of the G.I.
+Joe team.
+Her real name is Hedda Pulver, and her rank is OR-6 (sergeant).
+Quarrel was born in Interlaken, Switzerland, and debuted as an action figure in 1983 in the United Kingdom and Europe.
+She was packaged with the Action Force Z-Force Rapid Fire Motorcycle.

+Quarrel's primary military specialty is undercover operations, and her secondary military specialty is a commando.
+Quarrel is the daughter of a Swiss diplomat who was too busy to spend any time with her while she was growing up.
+To gain his admiration, she spent her early years training and excelling in martial arts, and eventually became well known as an all-around sportswoman.
+Although she was a top ranking competitor in the annual British Grand Prix Motorcycle Championships, she sought even more adventure and joined the S.A.F.
+(Special Action Force).
+Their Z Force infantry, armor and artillery unit gave her new challenges as well as unlimited access to high speed vehicles.
+She graduated at the top of her class in undercover ops school and advanced unarmed combat school.
+Although normally passive, she has the reflexes to explode into violent action at any moment.
+Her signature weapons include a modified crossbow, throwing stars (shurikens), and Chinese butterfly knives (dāo).

 Quick Kick

 Rampage

 Rampage is the code name of Walter A. McDaniel.
 He was first released as an action figure in 1989, as a replacement for Heavy Metal.
 He was re-released in 2003, as the G.I.
 Joe Team's "Split Fire" driver.
-Rampage once trained alongside Beach Head.

 Rampart

 Rampart is the G.I.
 Joe Team's shoreline defender.
 His real name is Dwayne A. Felix, and his rank is that of U.S. Navy Petty Officer (2nd class).
-Rampart grew up in New York City, and was first released as an action figure in 1990.
+Rampart grew up in New York City, New York, and was first released as an action figure in 1990.

 Rampart spent his time mastering all video games he had access to, at home and the arcade.
 He put his hand-eye coordination to use in the Navy.
 In the air defense artillery, Rampart attained the highest combat success ratio in the 7th Fleet for "splashing" enemy aircraft.
 He joins the Joes directly from the Navy.

 In the Marvel Comics G.I.
 Joe series, he first appeared in issue #115.
 He served in the "Battle of Benzheen".
 He and Backblast maintain a sentry point deep in the Benzheen desert, and destroy a Rattler plane chasing the Joe pilot Ghostrider.

 In the Devil's Due series, he was killed by Red Shadow agents while on assignment in South America.

 Rampart appeared in the DiC G.I.
 Joe animated series, voiced by Ian James Corlett.